 In its correspondence with State Farm, PETA noted that dogs bred for racing are left chained up in the snow and may be killed when they don’t make the cut.
 Those used in the Iditarod are forced to race nearly 1,000 miles in under two weeks through biting winds, blinding snowstorms, subzero temperatures, and treacherous ice.
 Their feet often become bruised and bloodied, and many dogs pull muscles, incur stress fractures, or are afflicted by diarrhea, dehydration, intestinal viruses, and even deadly catastrophic muscle breakdown.

 Like Wells Fargo, Guggenheim Partners also recently confirmed that it no longer sponsors the Iditarod, and many more companies cut ties with the race years ago, including Costco, Maxwell House, Nestlé, Panasonic, Pizza Hut, Rite Aid, and Safeway.
-PETA is now calling on Millennium Hotels and Resorts and others to stop sponsoring the race.
+PETA is now calling on Liberty Media and others to stop sponsoring the race.

 Watch the award-winning new documentary Sled Dogs by director Fern Levitt, which throws back the curtain on the ugly behind-the-scenes cruelty in the dog-sledding industry and is helping to end this deadly race.